Frederick Townsend Ward: Early life and education

-Ward was born in Salem, Massachusetts on November 29, 1831.
+Ward was born in Salem, Massachusetts on November 29, 1831 to Frederick Gamaliel Ward, a ship’s master and to Elizabeth Colburn Spencer.
+The Wards could trace their ancestry back to Salem English colonist, Miles Ward (1615-1650) a mariner and landowner from East Ruston, Norfolk.
 Ward was rebellious in his youth, so his father removed Ward from school in 1847 and found him a position as second mate on the Hamilton, a clipper ship commanded by a family friend.
 Another version is that Ward demanded to leave school.

 Life at sea proved difficult.
 Ward was given authority over many "old salts".
 He was thrown overboard after complaints that he gave too many orders for a youth.
 Captain William Allen recalled that Ward possessed traits of "reckless daring", but was on the whole a valuable officer.

 On the Hamilton, Ward sailed from New York to Hong Kong in 1847, but probably saw little beyond the port city because the Qing dynasty forbade foreigners from venturing inland (Hong Kong Island had become a British Crown Colony in 1842, at the end of the First Opium War).

 In 1849, Ward enrolled at the American Literary, Scientific and Military Academy, now Norwich University in Vermont from 1846 to 1848, where the curriculum included military tactics, strategy, drill, and ceremonies.
 In 1850 he shipped out as first mate of the clipper ship Russell Clover.
 His father was the captain.